shajra/shajra-provisioning/README.md

 The main idea of this project is to come into a vanilla OS installation and with only a few steps get a fully provisioned system including

--   all system-level and user-level packages and services
+-   all system-level and user-level packages installation and running services
 -   all system-level and user-level “dot-file” configurations.

 This project can be at least partially useful on any operating system that Nix can be installed on.
 For example, one of my machines runs NixOS, a full Linux operating system built upon Nix.
-Another runs MacOS and has the Nix package manager installed within it.
+Another runs macOS and has the Nix package manager installed within it.

 Using Nix and the supporting Nix ecosystem gives us